 Thus Cohen argues that ethics begins with the science of jurisprudence, that is, the science that investigates law and human beings considered precisely as agents whose actions are bound by law’s normative constraints (Cohen 1902, 66ff.).
 Cohen does not have in mind a jurisprudence that is concerned only with positive law.
 Rather, the transcendental method in ethics begins with pure jurisprudence, which investigates the very concept of law and its essential features such as universality.
 Pure jurisprudence is thus the science of universal laws of human action.
 (Pure jurisprudence in this sense was one topic of German legal theory around the turn of the twentieth century.
 Rudolf Stammler’s 1902 The Theory of Justice is representative.)
 For Cohen, this evolving body of pure legal doctrine constitutes a fact of science.
 Ethics according to the transcendental method accepts it as given.
 Then, by reflecting on this evolving body of legal doctrine, ethics seeks to construct a theory of the human being as a moral agent (Schwarzschild 1975).

 Pure jurisprudence guides ethics in constructing a theory of humanity by overcoming a problem that, Cohen thinks, any theory of humanity faces.
 He claims the concept of humanity has a tension contained in it: a human being is at once an individual and a member of various pluralities, such as religious communities or economic collectives (Cohen 1902, 3ff).
 Further, the wills of pluralities of individuals do not necessarily cohere: individuals do not necessarily will things that are consistent with what other individuals will, or with what the community as a whole wills.
 But, Cohen suggests, without an account of what an individual may will consistently with the wills of others, we have no coherent account of the moral agent as both an individual and a member of a plurality.
-Thus any theory of humanity requires an account of how to reconcile individuals' wills within a plurality.
-As Cohen puts it, individuals' wills must be unified into a totality.
+Thus any theory of humanity requires an account of how to reconcile individuals’ wills within a plurality.
+As Cohen puts it, individuals’ wills must be unified into a totality.
 Or, in somewhat less opaque language, we must understand how the universal laws of an ideal state can reconcile the wills of individuals and pluralities (Wiedebach 1997, Pt.
 3).
-Finally, according to Cohen, if we want to think systematically about what those universal laws are, we must start by reflecting on the evolving body of legal doctrine provided by pure jurisprudence—the science of universal laws.
+Further, according to Cohen, if we want to think systematically about what those universal laws are, we must start by reflecting on the evolving body of legal doctrine provided by pure jurisprudence—the science of universal laws.
+For Cohen, the doctrines of pure jurisprudence to do evolve arbitrarily: they evolve in an unending process of demanding and giving reasons.
+Paul Nahme thus claims that “[w]e can therefore describe Cohen’s account of the ethical will as a logic of public reasoning...”(Nahme 2019, 268).

 Cohen’s emphasis on the universal character of ethical laws is clearly Kantian in spirit, and he certainly intends the universal laws of an ideal state to be the laws people must give to themselves in Kant’s realm of ends.
 But still, it is not obvious how exactly to characterize the relation of Cohen’s ethics to Kant’s.
 On one plausible reading of Kant, a general theory of the moral will was the basis for his theory of law in the Doctrine of Right.
 But on Cohen’s view of how to apply the transcendental method to ethics, ethics begins with a theory of law from pure jurisprudence and then, by reflecting on pure law, it seeks to construct a general theory of the moral agent and its will.
 Thus Cohen’s account of the foundations of ethics might differ fundamentally from Kant’s—indeed, it might turn Kant’s account on its head.

-However, while a doctrine of pure, universal laws makes possible a coherent theory of the concept of humanity, Cohen thinks the laws of any actual state will fall short of pure law's ideal form.
+However, while a doctrine of pure, universal laws makes possible a coherent theory of the concept of humanity, Cohen thinks the laws of any actual state will fall short of pure law’s ideal form.
 He maintains that states, in the course of their development through history, tend to amend their laws so as to better approximate the ideal laws.
 Cohen does not argue from some antecedent philosophical theory of human nature that history is somehow compelled to exhibit this progress (Cohen 1902, 37).
 Rather, he simply accepts it as a datum of history: philosophy can no more deny this progress than it can deny progress in the history of physics and mathematics.
-At the same time, Cohen's optimism was tempered by an awareness of injustice in the non-ideal world: moral progress must be unending, precisely because no actual state will ever realize the ideal completely (Schwarzschild 1979, 139–40).
-There is, in Cohen's terms, an unbridgeable gap between Being and the Ought.
+At the same time, Cohen’s optimism was tempered by an awareness of injustice in the non-ideal world: moral progress must be unending, precisely because no actual state will ever realize the ideal completely (Schwarzschild 1979, 139–40).
+During the World War, Cohen even came to believe that certain forms of nationalism might be ineliminable engines of humanity’s historical progress towards a cosmopolitan confederation of ideal states.
+(See Vatter 2017 for discussion of the tension between Cohen’s liberal cosmopolitanism and his wartime nationalism.)
+There is, in Cohen’s terms, an unbridgeable gap between Being and the Ought.

 As Cohen saw it, political progress was, and ought to be, moving towards democratic socialism.
 The laws of an undemocratic state cannot genuinely reconcile the wills of individuals and pluralities of individuals, even if the state has the power to control their behavior.
 So, Cohen argued in his 1904 essay “The General, Equal, and Direct Right Vote,” any state whose laws make the wills of individuals and pluralities cohere must be one with universal suffrage (van der Linden 1988, 215).
 He thus opposed Wilhelmine Germany’s system of tiered suffrage, under which lower-class men from some regions voted only in national elections and women did not vote at all.

-Cohen retired from Marburg in 1912, and taught until his death at the Academy of Jewish Sciences, a rabbinical seminary in Berlin.
-During this period, he worked above all else on religious philosophy, writing The Concept of Religion in the System of Philosophy (1915) and his monumental Religion of Reason Out of the Sources of Judaism, which appeared in 1919, after his death.
-The Religion's signficance is difficult to overtstate: it has been called “the single most consequential work of Judaic thought in the period of the nineteenth and twentieth centuries” (Dietrich 2000).
-In it, Cohen aims to synthesize Kantian philosophy of religion and Jewish thinking on religion and morality.
-He articulates a definition of a “religion of reason”—that is, a religion that complements, but remains distinct from, his System of Philosophy.
-But also, he argues that fundamental concepts of Judaism, as they are revealed in historical Jewish texts, were the original historical sources of this religion of reason.
+Cohen retired from Marburg in 1912, in order to teach at the Academy of Jewish Sciences, a rabbinical seminary in Berlin, where he remained until his death.
+In 1908 he had written his Ethics of Maimonides, and after 1912 he worked above all else on religious philosophy, writing The Concept of Religion in the System of Philosophy (1915) and his monumental Religion of Reason Out of the Sources of Judaism, which appeared in 1919, after his death.
+The Religion’s significance is difficult to overstate: it has been called “the single most consequential work of Judaic thought in the period of the nineteenth and twentieth centuries” (Dietrich 2000).
+In it, Cohen articulates a conception of a “religion of reason,” and argues that fundamental concepts of Judaism, as they are revealed in historical Jewish texts, were the original sources of that religion of reason.

 Cohen initially faces a problem in defining the relation of religion to systematic philosophy (Holzhey 2000).
 In both the Concept of Religion and the Religion of Reason, he identifies the two central concepts of religion as humanity and God (Cohen 1972 , 11ff.)
 But he had already offered philosophical accounts of those concepts in his ethics.
 For Cohen, ethics is the theory precisely of humanity.
 But also, in his Ethics of Pure Will, Cohen defined God as the conjunction of two ideas: the concept of ideal ethical laws unifying all humanity into a harmonious realm of ends, and the faith that, at the end of history, this ideal would be realized.
 Thus Cohen’s ethics seem to offer complete, systematic accounts of both of religion’s central concepts.
 Consequently, Cohen appears to face a dilemma: religion has a distinctive role to play in philosophy just in case his philosophical ethics offered only incomplete accounts of humanity and God.
 But this is unacceptable to Cohen.